 Medair began responding to the Syrian Crisis in 2012.

 In Jordan, the majority of refugees are living outside formal camps in urban settings.
 Affordable rent is a concern as overcrowding and competition for shelter grows.
+Also of growing concern are the increasing malnutrition rates among pregnant and breastfeeding women and children under five.

 When crisis strikes, health risks multiply.
 Families suffer from preventable diseases.
 Children are weakened from malnutrition.
 Everyone needs health care and nutrition—especially during crisis.